FasterXML/jackson-dataformats-text/csv/README.md

 # CSV Compatibility

 Since CSV is a very loose "standard", there are many extensions to basic functionality.
-Jackson supports following extension or variations:
+Jackson supports the following extension or variations:

 * Customizable delimiters (through `CsvSchema`)
     * Default separator is comma (`,`), but any other character can be specified as well
-    * Default text quoting is done using double-quote (`"`), may be changed
+    * Default text quoting is done using double-quote (`"`), and may be changed
     * It is possible to enable use of an "escape character" (by default, not enabled): some variations use `\` for escaping.
 If enabled, character immediately followed will be used as-is, except for a small set of "well-known" escapes (`\n`, `\r`, `\t`, `\0`)
     * Linefeed character: when generating content, the default linefeed String used is "`\n`" but this may be changed
-* Null value: by default, null values are serialized as empty Strings (""), but any other String value be configured to be used instead (like, say, "null", "N/A" etc)
+* Null value: by default, null values are serialized as empty Strings (""), but any other String value be configured to be used instead (for example, "null", "N/A" etc)
-* Use of first row as set of column names: as explained earlier, it is possible to configure `CsvSchema` to indicate that the contents of the first (non-comment) document row is taken to mean set of column names to use
+* Use of first row as a set of column names: as explained earlier, it is possible to configure `CsvSchema` to indicate that the contents of the first (non-comment) document row is taken to mean the set of column names to use
 * Comments
     * When enabled (via `CsvSchema`, or enabling `JsonParser.Feature.ALLOW_YAML_COMMENTS`), if a row starts with a `#` character, it will be considered a comment and skipped

 # Limitations

-* Due to tabular nature of `CSV` format, deeply nested data structures are not well supported.
+* Due to the tabular nature of `CSV` format, deeply nested data structures are not well supported.
     * You can use `@JsonUnwrapped` to get around this
 * Use of Tree Model (`JsonNode`) is supported, but only within limitations of `CSV` format.